10 Animals That Could Attack Your Dog

 Porcupines are the prickliest of all rodent species.
 They have coats covered in sharp quills that help protect them from predators.
 If a dog were to attack a porcupine, the slightest touch can lodge dozens of quills in the dog’s body.

-Large quills near sensitive areas can cause difficulty for the dog if removed in an improper manner.
+Large quills near sensitive areas can cause difficulty for the dog if removed improperly.
 If your dog is attacked by a porcupine, have a vet remove the quills.
 Your curious dog will require unpleasant hours at the vet to remove the quills.

 7. Skunks